badrinarayanan02/CaseStudy-MultiModel/README.md

 ### Deep Learning ###

-Model Architecture: The system employs pre-trained convolutional neural network (CNN) models such as DenseNet121 and VGG16 for image feature extraction.
+Model Architecture: The system employs pre-trained convolutional neural network (CNN) model such as VGG16 for image feature extraction.

 Feature Extraction: The last few layers of the CNN models are removed, and a GlobalMaxPooling2D layer is added to extract image embeddings, capturing high-level visual features from product images.